catherinexxtan/catherinexxtan/README.md

-Hello, I'm Catherine — a computer engineering student at UGA. 🌱 I enjoy inclusive design, creative graphics, and music.
+— I'm a computer engineering student at UGA. 🌱 I enjoy inclusive design, creative graphics, and music.

 <!--
 **catherinexxtan/catherinexxtan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.